PsychoOW/Geeetech-A10T-modded-Klipper-TMC2209-UART-GT2560-v4.0-/README.md

 warning: do not use that as copy and paste solution. it won't work neither for a10t nor a10 as it requires additional Hardware to work.
 Mainboard: GT2560 v4.0

 Hello here I am sharing my klipper Konfiguration for my heavily modified geeetech a10t which is converted to single direct drive extruder a10 with 1in1out hotend instead of the stock 3in1out mixing hotend.
+Also i am using a modified extruder motor from a sovol sv06 plus
 Also some other stuff that requires additional hardwaare and/or modification.
 So you definitely cant copy paste whole config. maybe it can be useful in one way or another for klipper User.